 While WCAG A is the minimum level of accessibility required for most websites, conforming to WCAG AA standards can bring a more inclusive experience to a broader range of users.

+a.
 Factors to consider when choosing between WCAG A and WCAG AA

 - Audience: Consider your target audience and their needs.
 If your website is for a broader audience, such as a government or educational site, conforming to WCAG AA guidelines would be a better choice.
 On the other hand, if your site caters to a specific group of users, WCAG A might suffice.